artemis-analytics/artemis/docs/artemis.md

 ### Data Handle and Access

-I/O and data access are currently managed by a seperate class.
-Modularity of I/O would allow for a seperate process entirely to serve data to the application.
-In the case of a seperate process this may allow for asyncronous buffering of data from a filesystem, database or network node while processing of the actual data continues in Artemis.
-Generically, Artemis will interact with a *DataHandler* whereby the *DataHandler* is a data producer which interacts with the persistent data to load into a memory buffer Artemis is a data consumer that concumes the *DataHandler* buffer and fills its own output buffer.
+Generically, Artemis will interact with a *DataHandler* whereby the *DataHandler* is a data producer which interacts with the persistent data to load into a memory buffer Artemis is a data consumer, consuming the *DataHandler* buffer and fills its own output buffer.
 Artemis sends a data request.
 The DataHandler manages the request, fills a buffer and returns a generator which is consumed by Artemis.
 The *DataHanlder* provides a python generator of partitions of data in predetermined chunk sizes.
 Artemis *Run* and *Execution* states manage the processing of data chunks and serves these to the algorithms.

+Modularity of I/O can allow
+for a seperate process entirely to serve data to the application.
+Arrow developments for I/O tools, performant database connectors, and messaging are on the roadmap, and Artemis must be able to easily leverage these capabilities as they become available.

 **Assumption**